mfs409/learnx-interactive-website-vue-firebase/README.md

 - You need a lot more software on your computer to make an app
 - You can't make an iOS app unless you own a Mac
 - Many people don't want to install yet another app on their phone
-- You could actually use [Apache Cordova](https://cordova.apache.org/) to turn the website you make in this LearnX into an app, without writing any more code, so it seems more valuable to learn how to make the website than to focus on making an app.
+- You could use [Apache Cordova](https://cordova.apache.org/) to turn the website you make in this LearnX into an app, without writing any more code, so it seems more valuable to learn how to make the website than to focus on making an app.

 ## Technologies We Will Use

-Since we are making a website, we will of course be using standard web
+Since we are making a website, at a minimum we will need to use standard web
 technologies: HTML, CSS, and JavaScript (well, technically we are using [TypeScript](https://www.typescriptlang.org/)).
 In addition, we will be using the following third-party libraries and services:

 - [Firebase](https://firebase.google.com/) &mdash; Firebase is a Google product that provides data and file storage, as well as website hosting.
-- [Vue.js](https://vuejs.org/) &mdash; Vue.js is a web framework that makes it easy to create single-page progressive web apps.
+- [Vue.js](https://vuejs.org/) &mdash; Vue.js is a web framework that makes it easy to create single-page web apps.
 If that doesn't make sense, just think "do more with less code".
 - [W3.css](https://www.w3schools.com/w3css/) &mdash; W3.css is a mobile-friendly
   stylesheet for making websites that look good.